nadiamariduena/react/README.md

 <br>
 <br>

-# TO CREATE A BASIC APP with SERVICE WORKER 🦄
+# SERVICE WORKER 🦄

 > APPARENTLY "service worker" is no longer added when creating a react app

-- TO SOLVE THIS ISSUE
+- TO SOLVE THIS:

 ```javascript
 npx create-react-app my-app --template cra-template-pwa